 - What they need to wear for pictures (full uniform including cleats, shin guards, shoulder pads) or uniform without gear (no shin guards, cleats, shoulder pads)

 Advise parents to arrive 30 minutes prior to pictures and indicate where everyone should meet.
-If you are new at Picture Day, enlist the help of the coach to determine the best meeting place and time.
+If you are new to Picture Day, enlist the help of the coach to determine the best meeting place and time.
 Once everyone has arrived, you will need to collect their order forms.
 Typically those who are taking extra pictures will be asked to take their photographs first.
-Individual pictures are usually first and then the team picture.
+Individual pictures are usually next and then the team picture.
 Be sure to bring the banner with you for the team picture.
 The Team Mom can absolutely be in the picture if desired or if the coach requests – that is completely up to you.